top of page

 • Exercise Physiology

-If your looking for a NDIS Physio near me / you don't hesitate to contact us on (08) 8267 6432 or physio@bodyfit.life for further information or guidance.
+If you’re looking for an NDIS Physio near you, don't hesitate to contact us on (08) 8267 6432 or physio@bodyfit.life for further information or guidance.
 At Body Fit Physiotherapy, we provide NDIS physiotherapy services and also offer home visits with no travel charge.

 bottom of page